LilianCruanes/neo4j_for_django/docs/sessions.md

 ---

 # Registration
-The registrations of users is principally the role of the authentication **neo4j_for_django** module.
-You'll have to create a form, that which one, on submit, create an user.
+The registrations of users is mainly the role of the authentication **neo4j_for_django** module.
+You'll have to create a form, which, on submit, will create an user.
 (See [Authentication](https://neo4j-for-django.readthedocs.io/en/latest/authentication/))
 But for a better experience you could add an automatic login when the users have just registered :
 <br/>